 - The roles of shareholders include attending and voting at shareholder meetings, electing directors, and being informed about the company’s operations

 - Shareholders also have the right to receive dividends and to participate in the company’s assets upon liquidation

-If you want to become a shareholder in a Hong Kong company, either an existing one or a new one, get in touch with our friendly consultant for practical advice.
-Or, drop us a message via firstname.lastname@example.org for any concerns and questions you may have.
+If you are considering becoming a shareholder in a Hong Kong company, either an existing or a newly established one, don’t hesitate to get in touch with our friendly consultant for practical advice.

 Get helpful tips and info from our newsletter!